glasnt/talks/2019_10_PyGotham.podium/slides.md

 .footnotes[[➚](https://docs.djangoproject.com/en/2.2/howto/static-files/#serving-static-files-during-development)]
 ???

-but only if
+that if we are using django contrib staticfiles
 ---
 class: middle, center, image
 ![Image](images/staticfiles_00a.png)
 .footnotes[[➚](https://docs.djangoproject.com/en/2.2/howto/static-files/#serving-static-files-during-development)]

 ???
-we have our debug set to true and we're using the staticfiles middleware.
+with debug enabled

+that runserver will act as our staticfile server.

+we can confirm this is the case with our default django projkect.

 ---
 <div class="shell-wrap"><p class="shell-top-bar">bash</p><p class="shell-body">